Aklaz and Awkassa massacres

-On April 26 and 27, 2018, militants from the Islamic State in the Greater Sahara attacked two refugee camps near Andéramboukane, Ménaka, Mali, killing forty-seven people, mostly Tuareg civilians.
+On 26 and 27 April 2018, militants from the Islamic State in the Greater Sahara attacked two refugee camps near Andéramboukane, Ménaka, Mali, killing forty-seven people, mostly Tuareg civilians.

 Prelude

 Heavy fighting occurred in southeastern Mali's Menaka region in early 2018 between the Malian army, aligned with the French army, Movement for the Salvation of Azawad (MSA), and Imghad Tuareg Self-Defense Group and Allies (GATIA) against the Islamic State in the Greater Sahara.
 The massacre of four civilians in Inwelane, near Talataye, in February led to reprisal offensives by the MSA against ISGS.
 The French army stated on March 15 that the reprisal offensives saw 60 ISGS militants killed or captured.
 The heaviest fighting occurred during the battle of Akabar on April 1, where thirty jihadists were killed.

 Conflicts between the Tuareg rebel groups and ISGS often stem from ethnic conflict between the Daoussahak Tuaregs and Fulani, with massacres being ethnically motivated.
 In April 2018, MINUSMA accused both movements of having summarily executed 95 people in Menaka region, along with looting and ethnic cleansing.
 Sixteen Tuareg nomads were killed in the village of Tchigin Bawel on April 18.
 Despite this, Bruno Guibert, the commander of the French Operation Barkhane, stated that attacks on civilians had significantly decreased in the Menaka region.